Meet the Team

 Vanese joined Compass in April of 2017.

-Devin Cobb, BSN, RN – Director of Nursing
+Candace Cohen, BSN – Director of Nursing

 Victoria Strickland, LMSW – Outpatient Program Director